FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 In fact, Nephritis is a medical term used to describe inflammation of the kidney, and the word Nephrite is derived from this name.
 There are stories of Chinese powdering the stone, then drinking the milky solution to make them impervious to heat and cold.

-For the Chinese, Jade symbolised all that was high and pure.Kwan Chung, in the seventh century before Christ, wrote that its smoothness symbolised benevolence; its brilliant lustre, knowledge; its toughness, justice; its rarity, purity of the soul.
-The fact that the smallest crack on its surface was immediately visible, typified candour and although it may be passed from hand to hand but was never soiled made it a symbol of a life governed by high moral principles.
+For the Chinese, Jade symbolised all that was high and pure.
+Kwan Chung, in the seventh century BC, wrote that its smoothness symbolised benevolence; its brilliant lustre, knowledge; its toughness, justice; its rarity, purity of the soul.
+The fact that the smallest crack on its surface was immediately visible, typified candour and that it may be passed from hand to hand but was never soiled made it a symbol of a life governed by high moral principles.

 Superstitious ideas largely contribute to the popularity of Jade in China.
 One such story is of a Russian officer who saw a block of Jade on one of the roads in Turkistan that had evidently been abandoned in the course of transportation.
-He was told that while it was on its way from the quarry, Raskem-Darya, to Peking, an order came to leave it on the road, as the heir apparent to the Chinese throne had just been attacked by a serious disease after having slept on a couch made of Raskem Jade.
+He was told that while it was on its way from the Raskem-Darya quarry to Peking, an order came to leave it on the road, as the heir apparent to the Chinese throne had just been attacked by a serious disease after having slept on a couch made of Raskem Jade.

-Early Greenstone Discoveries
+Early New Zealand Greenstone Discoveries

 "Seebec' was a well known name on the Westland Goldfields.
 Louis Seebec lived in Kumara where he established a butcher's shop which also served as a base for buying stone.
 Little is known of this family.

 It is thought that they came from somewhere in the northern part of Germany, where Louis most probably learnt the art of buying stone.
 This is a great skill indeed.
-The criteria for buying stone would have been their shape, looks and suitability for shipping.
+The criteria for buying stone would have been the shape, looks and suitability for shipping.

-The true quality of stone can only be determined once the stone is cut and there were no diamond saws in those days
+The true quality of stone can only be determined once the stone is cut and there were no diamond saws in those days to immediately discover the quality of the stone.

 Sometimes stones would be placed at the entrance of a tunnel if they were too heavy to cart back to the camp for safe keeping.
 Often heavy stones were found in the tunnel itself, rolled into a custom built hole in the tunnel wall.
 The hole was usually neatly repacked with smaller stones to reform the wall.
 I have entered and explored many tunnels at Seddon Terrace, and in one tunnel found a very large stone in 1984.
 Although it was of reasonable quality it was considered to be too risky to retrieve.